P0ulpy/log-compiler/README.md

   - Consists of one or more `BlockquoteLine` elements.
 - `BlockquoteLine`:
   - Starts with `>` and is followed by a `Line` of text.
+- `BlockquoteLineEnd`:
+  - A `\` character at the extact end character of a `BlockquoteLine`, represent a Newline character
 - `Line`:
   - Represents plain lines of text without special markers.
 - `Text`: